Bonfee/YetYetAnotherFlagSubmitter/README.md

 - [ ] Implement exploits timeouts
 - [ ] Decide what to do after an exploit ends
 - [ ] Frontend
+- [ ] Finish implementing other submission methods such as HTTP (post, get)